Vegan Japanese

 fried rice in a ceramic bowl topped with pak choy, red chillis, spring onion and pink pickled ginger

-How to Sterilise a Jar for Storing Pickled Ginger
+How to Sterilise a Jar

-To sterilise, wash the jar and lid in hot soapy water, rinse well, and place the jar (without the lid) in an oven at 160°C (320°F) for 10 minutes.
-Alternatively, boil the jar and lid in water for 10 minutes and let them air dry on a clean tea towel.
-Always add the ginger and pickling liquid while the jar is still warm to reduce the risk of cracks.
+Wash the jar and lid in hot soapy water, rinse well, then place the jar in an oven at 160°C (320°F) for 10 minutes.
+Alternatively, boil the jar and lid for 10 minutes and air dry on a clean tea towel.
+Add the ginger and brine while the jar is still warm to avoid cracks.
+A 300-350ml jar is the right size for this recipe, giving you around 20-25 small servings.

 Substitutions